mmssl/STM32F103_Line_Follower_Robot/README.md

 # STM32F103_Line_Follower_Robot

 • This is Line Follower Robot project with PID controller.
 Main purpose of this project is to control the robot with PID algorithm.
 STM32F1 series MCU is used for controller.
-Keil uVision used as programming software
+Keil uVision used as programming software.

 <img src="https://user-images.githubusercontent.com/109805805/214834536-6c4dc1b9-1dc1-45c2-8cdf-09c8c6f6d49f.png" width="600" height="500">